Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Complex installations of any kind requiring special equipment or specific support beyond the City of Ottawa Public Art Program’s budget are the sole responsibility of the artist.
 The cost to prepare, produce and transport the artworks to the exhibition space are the sole responsibility of the artist.

-The Public Art Program covers the cost of all standard exhibition deliverables such as the printing/installing of vinyl lettering, the printing of exhibition booklets, and the installing/dismantling artworks and equipment.
-We will cover the writing fee should the artist wish to hire a writer for the exhibit booklet’s interpretive text.
-Artists who are successful in the competition will receive a breakdown of these items in their contract and will also be able to discuss details during their standard 5-month check-in meeting with the Public Art Officer, Exhibitions.
+The Public Art Program covers the cost of all standard exhibition deliverables such as the printing/installing of vinyl lettering, the printing of exhibition booklets, and the installing/dismantling of artworks and equipment.
+We will pay an honorarium should the artist wish to hire a writer for the exhibit booklet’s interpretive text.
+Artists who are successful in the competition will receive a breakdown of these items in their contract and will also be able to discuss further details during their meetings with the Public Art Officer, Exhibitions.

 Question: Am I eligible to apply if I took part in a previous exhibition as a guest writer?